ashleychontos/pySYD/docs/guide/library/intro.rst

 similar types of analyses.
 In fact, there were several papers that compared results from each of these pipelines in order to ensure the reproducibility of science results from the :term:`Kepler legacy sample`

+``pySYD`` adapts the well-tested methodology from ``SYD`` while also improving these existing analyses and expanding upon numerous new features.
+Improvements include:

+- Automated best-fit background model selection
+- Parallel processing
+- Easily accessible + command-line friendly interface
+- Ability to save samples for further analyses

 ``pySYD`` vs ``SYD``
 ####################